 In order to avoid your affidavit being considered defamatory, you should restrict yourself to the objective facts of the matter and try not to include any emotional unsupported allegations.
 It is preferable that the facts of the matter be stated simply, truthfully and without unnecessary elaboration and supported only by relevant documentation.

 On furnishing the IRBA with an affidavit, it is prudent to confirm in a covering letter that you have no objection to your affidavit being forwarded to the respondent auditor.
-Also remember to include in a covering letter all your current contact details (for example, postal address, land line, cell phone, fax numbers and e-mail address)
+Also remember to include in a covering letter all your current contact details (for example, postal address, land line, cell phone and e-mail address)

 Section 48(1) of the Auditing Profession Act 26 of 2005 stipulates that "The Regulatory Board must refer a matter brought against a registered [auditor] to the investigating committee..."

 While every effort is made to obtain a fast turnaround time with complaints, it is important to understand that the process of an investigation is not a rapid one.
 By its very nature, an investigation must take time if it is to be performed thoroughly and correctly.
-The Investigating Committee, which initially investigates complaints against auditors once all the relevant documentation and comment has been obtained, meets approximately seven times a year and is composed of senior practitioners in the auditing and legal fraternity.
+The Investigating Committee, which initially investigates complaints against auditors once all the relevant documentation and comment has been obtained, meets approximately four times a year and comprises chartered accountants, legal practitioners and members with business qualifications.
 The Investigating Committee might require further information or further action to be taken by the directorate before it will be prepared to make a recommendation to the board.
 The Investigating Committee deals with each matter thoroughly and on its merits and this process cannot be done quickly or hastily.

 An important point to remember is that once we have received a complaint we do not normally write to complainants simply to inform them that the matter is being dealt with.
 We ask complainants to accept this and that we will notify them when there are developments or when there is specific information which we would like from them.